motamonteiro/craft-test-plugin/README.md

 # Test Plugin site

-Site to test to help on development of the Entry Explorer plugin
+Site to help on development of the Entry Explorer plugin

 ## DDEV Installation